-- White vinegar: for authentic flavor, use white vinegar.
+- White vinegar: For authentic flavor, use white vinegar.
 Alternatively, you could use apple cider vinegar or even lemon juice.
 However, the flavor will vary.

 - Salt: To enhance the flavor.

-How to Make Tzatziki (Gyro Sauce)
+How to make Tzatziki sauce

 Step 1: Prepare the cucumber